Nursing Home Abuse Statistics

 The Elderly Population is Growing — Problems Could Get Worse

-As of 2019, that number has already exploded, and it is projected to rise far higher in the coming years.
+As the population ages, the demand for long-term care services is expected to remain significant in the coming decades.
 This is one of the most important things that Georgia families need to know about nursing home statistics going forward.

 Contact an Experienced Nursing Home & Abuse Attorney in Georgia